isaacnmm/pestpolicy-hugo2XX/content/posts/do-opossums-carry-rabies/index.md

 Opossums go through garbage, hunt mice and snakes, and hang around roadkill - which exposes them to dangerous diseases like rabies.

-So, the question is: do opossums [carry](https://pestpolicy.com/do-squirrels-carry-ticks/) rabies? **In brief, NO, Opossum/ possums are very unlikely to carry rabies.
+So, the question is: do opossums [carry](https://pestpolicy.com/do-squirrels-carry-ticks/)rabies? **In brief, NO, Opossum/ possums are very unlikely to carry rabies.
 Opossums' body temperature is too low to inhibit the rabies virus compared to other wildlife like foxes, skunks, raccoons, and bats. **

 ##  Cold Body Temperature - Do Opossums Carry Rabies